Division of Research

 Brown employees are expected to take lunch and dinner breaks.
 Although recruitment may be an integral part of a project, conducting the recruitment interview during a meal break is not a requirement.
 If a faculty member chooses to take a candidate out for a meal, the PI’s meal and the meal for any other Brown employees in attendance should be covered by non-sponsored funds.

-Travel on federal awards requires an itemized hotel bill, with $0 balance due.
-A hotel booking agency receipt is a prepaid hotel 'reservation', however, the itemized hotel bill confirms the travel has taken place and details the full accommodation costs, travel dates, and the payment confirmation.
-If necessary, a traveler should be able to request a copy of an itemized bill, even after the travel has taken place.
+Travel on sponsored projects requires an itemized hotel bill, with $0 balance due.
+The itemized hotel bill confirms the travel has taken place and details the full accommodation costs, travel dates, and the payment confirmation.
+Travelers should request a copy of an itemized bill from the hotel to confirm the accommodation costs and any additional meals,

 For all sponsored projects, proposed per diem or subsistence allowances must be reasonable and limited to the days of attendance at the conference plus the actual travel time to reach the conference location by the most direct route.
 Where meals and/or lodgings are furnished without charge or at a nominal cost (e.g., as part of the registration fee), the proposed per diem or subsistence allowance must take this into consideration.